-j) Special Purpose Vehicles and Tax Haven Companies:
+(h) Special Purpose Vehicles and Tax Haven Companies:

-- (i) To inform the Board of Directors, prior to adoption of any decision on the creation or acquisition of holdings in special purpose vehicles as subsidiaries (direct or indirect) of the Company or in entities domiciled in countries or territories which are considered tax havens, and of other transactions similar in nature that, because of their complexity, could undermine the transparency of the activity of the Company's group in the United Kingdom, and produce for the Board of Directors a report on any such proposals.
-The Chair of the Committee shall make this report available to the chair of the Iberdrola Audit and Risk Supervision Committee in accordance with the General Framework. - (ii) To produce annually, for the Board of Directors, a report on the monitoring of special purpose vehicles as subsidiaries (direct or indirect) of the Company or in entities domiciled in countries or territories which are considered tax havens and, when applicable, about their operational status.
+(i) To inform the Board of Directors, prior to adoption of any decision on the creation or acquisition of holdings in special purpose vehicles as subsidiaries (direct or indirect) of the Company or in entities domiciled in countries or territories which are considered tax havens (including in the European Union's blacklist of noncooperative jurisdictions for tax purposes), and of other transactions similar in nature that, because of their complexity, could undermine the transparency of the activity of the Company's group in the United Kingdom, and produce for the Board of Directors a report on any such proposals.
+The Chair of the Committee shall make this report

+- available to the chair of the Iberdrola Audit and Risk Supervision Committee in accordance with the General Framework. - (ii) To produce annually, for the Board of Directors, a report on the monitoring of special purpose vehicles as subsidiaries (direct or indirect) of the Company or in entities domiciled in countries or territories which are considered tax havens and, when applicable, about their operational status.
 The Chair of the Committee shall make this available to the chair of the Iberdrola Audit and Risk Supervision Committee in accordance with the General Framework.

-k) Business Separation of Activities Compliance:
+i) Business Separation of Activities Compliance:

-- (i) To give its opinion and note on an annual basis the Compliance Director Report on Business Separation, submitted to the Committee by the Compliance Director to provide an update on compliance with the separation of activities focusing on the effectiveness of the practices, procedures, and systems adopted in accordance with applicable regulatory requirements of the Company and its subsidiaries. - (ii) To overview any regulated activities business separation report of the Company and its subsidiaries. - (iii) To inform to the Board of Directors in advance of any changes to the business separation regulatory requirements applicable to the Company and its subsidiaries. - (iv) To consider the suitability and inform to the Board of Directors in advance about all proposed directors appointments and removals to all regulated business subsidiaries of the Company in order to protect the effective management independence of the regulated companies.
+- (i) To give its opinion and note on an annual basis the Compliance Director Report on Business Separation, submitted to the Committee by the Compliance Director to provide an update on compliance with the separation of activities focusing on the effectiveness of the practices, procedures, and systems adopted in accordance with applicable regulatory requirements of the Company and its subsidiaries. - (ii) To overview any regulated activities business separation report of the Company and its subsidiaries. - (iii) To inform the Board of Directors in advance of any changes to the business separation regulatory requirements applicable to the Company and its subsidiaries. - (iv) To consider the suitability and inform the Board of Directors in advance of all proposed directors appointments and removals to all regulated business subsidiaries of the Company in order to protect the effective management independence of the regulated companies.

-I) Tax Compliance:
+j) Tax Policy Compliance:

-(i) To produce, for the Board of Directors, a report(s) on the level of compliance with the Iberdrola Corporate Tax Policy (as adopted by the Company) and the tax criteria used throughout the relevant financial year and after the submission of tax returns.
-The Chair of the Committee shall make this available to the chair of the Iberdrola Audit and Risk Supervision Committee in accordance with the General Framework.

-3. The Committee shall similarly assume any other functions which, as the case may be, the Articles of Association of the Company or the Board of Directors attribute to it.
+- (i) To produce, for the Board of Directors, reporting on the level of compliance with the Iberdrola Corporate Tax Policy (as adopted by the Company) and the tax criteria used throughout the relevant financial year and after the submission of tax returns.
+The Chair of the Committee shall make this available to the chair of the Iberdrola Audit and Risk Supervision Committee in accordance with the General Framework. - (ii) To endorse, for the acknowledgement and assurance of the Board of Directors, any specific tax strategy of the Company and the ScottishPower Group, which may require to be set from time to time in the UK. - 3.
+The Committee shall similarly assume any other functions which, as the case may be, the Articles of Association of the Company or the Board of Directors attribute to it.